-The precise answer to the question “How long does red wine last once opened?” depends to a large extent on storage conditions - re-cork the wine as soon as finished drinking.
+- How long does red wine last once opened?
+The precise answer to that question depends to a large extent on storage conditions - re-cork the wine as soon as finished drinking.

-If a cork or stopper is not available for the opened bottle of red wine, cover the opening with plastic wrap and place a rubber band around the bottle neck to seal plastic tightly.
+- If a cork or stopper is not available for the opened bottle of red wine, cover the opening with plastic wrap and place a rubber band around the bottle neck to seal plastic tightly.

-In general, opened bottles of full-bodied red wines such as cabernet sauvignon, merlot and syrah will maintain their flavor longer than lighter varieties such as pinot noir.
+- In general, opened bottles of full-bodied red wines such as cabernet sauvignon, merlot and syrah will maintain their flavor longer than lighter varieties such as pinot noir.

-Leftover red wine may be frozen and used later for cooking - freeze the red wine in airtight containers or pour wine into ice cube trays; once the red wine is frozen, transfer cubes to a heavy-duty freezer bag.
+- Can you freeze red wine?
+Yes, leftover red wine may be frozen and used later for cooking - freeze the red wine in airtight containers or pour wine into ice cube trays; once the red wine is frozen, transfer cubes to a heavy-duty freezer bag.

-How to tell if an opened bottle of red wine is bad?
+- How to tell if an opened bottle of red wine is bad?
 The best way is to smell and look at the red wine: red wine that has gone bad often develops an off smell and a brownish appearance.

 Sources: For details about data sources used for food storage information, please click here